jakekara/jakekara.github.io-2017/_projects/margo.md

 link: https://github.com/margo-notebooks/modular-notebook-tutorial
 ---

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/6EgsAb56jY0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 For my master's thesis in Software Engineering from Harvard Extension School, I developed a suite of software for enhancing Jupyter Notebooks to be used as Python modules, and in other unintended contexts.

 [Margo Loader](https://github.com/margo-notebooks/margo-loader-py) extends Python's `import` statement so you can import Jupyter Notebooks as if they were `.py` files.